 Reduced liability through consistent, detailed documentation

-Our Threat Assessment software platform provides a simple user interface that allows schools to follow a consistent, comprehensive process based on leading practices designed by SIGMA Threat Management Associates and the United States Secret Service.
+Our Threat Assessment software platform provides a simple user interface that allows schools to follow a consistent, comprehensive process based on leading threat assessment models and practices.

 The tools within NaviGate Prepared Threat Assessment allow you to: